Since 1958, Heritage Conservancy has been preserving and protecting our natural and historic heritage.

 215-345-7020 ext.
 158

 Bill joined Heritage Conservancy in fall 2021, after 15 years as a senior leader with The Nature Conservancy.
 He brings deep experience helping organizations accelerate the pace and scale of land conservation and developing innovative strategies around conservation funding, community engagement, sustainable forestry and agriculture, urban conservation, and climate resilience.
 Before becoming a conservation leader, he was a Division Chief at the Federal Communications Commission and worked as a management consultant, an attorney, and in academic publishing.
 Bill brings to Heritage Conservancy a passion for nature and history, the two foundations of the Conservancy’s mission: he earned undergraduate and graduate degrees in history, and as a young child, he fell in love with nature through birding excursions to Hawk Mountain in Berks County and Brigantine (now Forsythe) National Wildlife Refuge near Atlantic City.

 215-345-7020 ext.
 120

-As Community Engagement Associate, Melissa manages the volunteer program to maximize volunteer opportunities and engage the community with the Conservancy’s mission.
+As Development Associate, Melissa manages the volunteer program to maximize volunteer opportunities and engage the community with the Conservancy’s mission, with an emphasis on the historic side.
 She coordinates with other staff members to determine volunteer needs and then matches volunteers to various events and positions in accordance with their skills.
 Melissa holds a B.A. in Anthropology with a concentration in Archaeology and a minor in History from Millersville University.

 Mary Lou McFarland